 Radial Head Subluxation (Pulled Elbow, Nursemaid's Elbow)

-The elbow is a joint composed of 3 bones held in place by strong ligaments (bands of tissue).
+The elbow is a joint made up of 3 bones held in place by strong bands of tissue (ligaments).
 One ligament is looser in young children than in adults.
 As a result, soft tissue may become trapped between the bones in a child's elbow joint.
 The medical name for this injury is radial head subluxation.
-It usually happens when a child is lifted or pulled by one arm, and the elbow partly dislocates.
+It often happens when a child is lifted or pulled by one arm, and the elbow partly dislocates.

 |Radial head subluxation occurs when a ligament in the elbow becomes trapped beween the head of the radius and the humerus.